jonniedie/SharedMATLABEngine.jl/README.md

 ## Getting Started
-To begin using SharedMATLAB, import the library and call the function `matlab_engine(engine_name)`.
+To begin using SharedMATLAB, import the library and call the function `connect_matlab(engine_name)`.
 To see the name of the MATLAB session you want to connect to, call `matlab.engine.engineName` in MATLAB.

 ```julia
 julia> using SharedMATLAB